Happiness. We all want it. And we all have been guilty of looking in the wrong places to find it.

 Wikipedia defines happiness as, “a mental or emotional state of well-being which can be defined by, among others, positive or pleasant emotions ranging from contentment to intense joy.”

 It’s what we all are striving for, right?
-We want happiness for ourselves, our kids, our families, our freaking golden retrievers.
+We want happiness for ourselves, our kids, our families, our freaking golden retrievers — we want to learn how to enjoy life.
 Sometimes it can feel like being happy is just a bit too elusive, maybe one quick trip to Target away.
 We think we can find it with a new shirt, or a glass of wine, or binge-watching our favorite show.
 I can get so stuck in my routine, and job, and after-school activities, and errand running, and moving from place to place, that I don’t have time to think about whether or not I’m happy about it all.
 I’m just living.

 Since everyone wants happiness, why not look to science to see what actually does the job?